-The notification of outbreaks and other infectious disease threats in Alberta is mandated under Section 26 of the provincial Public Health Act, and each Medical Officer of Health (MOH) is accountable for outbreak investigation and management (Section 29).

-Early recognition of unusual clusters of illness and swift actions in response to these events are essential for effective management of outbreaks.
-The Public Health Outbreak Team, Infection Control Professionals (ICP)/Infection Control Designates (ICD) in LTC, DSL and Hospice sites work collaboratively with Facility Administrators and health care workers/staff to facilitate prompt response to help minimize the impact of the outbreak.
+The notification of outbreaks and other infectious disease threats in Alberta is mandated under Section 26 of the provincial Public Health Act, and each Medical Officer of Health (MOH) is accountable for outbreak investigation and management.
+Early recognition of unusual clusters of illness and swift actions in response to these episodes are essential for effective management of outbreaks.
+Any health practitioner or person in charge of an institution (Facility Operator/Designate) must notify the Public Health Outbreak team if there is a confirmed or suspected communicable disease outbreak or any other illness or health condition occurring at an unusually high rate.

-Note: Only the minimum IPC outbreak measures for respiratory or GI illnesses are outlined here.
+Note: Only the minimum outbreak measures for viral respiratory or GI illnesses are outlined here.
 These standard recommendations may be enhanced or modified depending on the specific scenario.

 If considering implementation of outbreak control measures beyond those recommended in this guide, it is important to consider the potential impact on the well-being of residents (e.g., if a resident is receiving end of life care, a conversation with the family about visitation during an outbreak may be needed).
 Exceptions are recommended in consultation with the Public Health Outbreak Team.
 For more information, consult the Public Health Outbreak Team.